top of page

 Even natural ones, can cause flare-ups for people with eczema.

 Smidge Suncare is designed to be gentle and non-irritating, making it a fantastic option for the whole family—even for those without eczema.
-Many parents find Smidge a go-to sunscreen because of its family-friendly, gentle formulation:
+Many parents find Smidge a go-to sunscreen because of its family-friendly, gentle formulation.

 Smidge is easy to apply on both the face and body and is available in compact tins, which are great for carrying on the go.
 Video: how to apply our sunscreen.